rsbondi/btc-debug/README.md

 # btc-debug

 ## Description
-A clone of bitcoin-qt debug window for use with local or remote daemon
+A clone of bitcoin-qt debug window for use with local or remote daemon, with enhnced console and other minor differences.

 ## Getting started
 ### Installation